-- § 1.
-Initial bachelor's and master's programmes may be organised entirely in a language other than Dutch when the programme is specifically designed for foreign students or if it can be adequately shown that it would provide added value for students and the related labour market and for the functionality of the programme, and also provided that a full educational training programme in Dutch is provided in the Flemish community. - § 2.
+§ 1.
+Initial bachelor's and master's programmes may be organised entirely in a language other than Dutch when the programme is specifically designed for foreign students or if it can be adequately shown that it would provide added value for students and the related labour market and for the functionality of the programme, and also provided that a full educational training programme in Dutch is provided in the Flemish community.

+§ 2.
 Institutions within the Flemish Community may jointly offer an equivalent initial bachelor's and master's programme.
-The students must take all course units of this jointly organised equivalent bachelor's or master's programme in Dutch at a single facility. - § 3.
+The students must take all course units of this jointly organised equivalent bachelor's or master's programme in Dutch at a single facility.

+§ 3.
 Notwithstanding § 1, the requirement to set up a Dutch-language equivalent shall no longer apply if:

-- it concerns a programme for which the Flemish Government has already granted an exemption from the equivalence requirement; - it concerns a programme which has the status of an International Course Programme (ICP) or which has been selected in accordance with the provisions of a European programme to foster international cooperation in higher education, and for which multiple or joint degree diplomas are issued; - the foreign-language initial bachelor's or master's programme is organised jointly with an institution outside the Flemish Community and is endorsed by a joint diploma, provided that the expertise required for the course units organised outside the Flemish Community is not available within the Flemish Community. - § 4.
+- it concerns a programme for which the Flemish Government has already granted an exemption from the equivalence requirement;

+or which has been selected in accordance with the provisions of a European programme to foster international cooperation in higher education, and for which multiple or joint degree diplomas are issued;

+- the foreign-language initial bachelor's or master's programme is organised jointly with an institution outside the Flemish Community and is endorsed by a joint diploma, provided that the expertise required for the course units organised outside the Flemish Community is not available within the Flemish Community.

+§ 4.
 The examinations are held in the language of instruction.